nbren12/personal-website/content/post/calling-fortran-from-python.md

 At this point, we have demonstrated the basic building blocks of embedding python within fortran and passing numerical arrays to/from fortran, however there are some key inconveniences.

-## Do I really have to define the signature of any python function in three different places
+## Do I really have to define the signature of any python function in three different places?

 Any python function that we want to expose to fortran must be defined in 3 places.
 First, its C header declaration must be put in `header.h`.
 Second, its implementation must be defined in the `module` string of `builder.py`---or in an external module as described above.
 Finally, the fortran code must contain an `interface` block defining the subroutine.
 This can make it very challenging to change the signature of a python function.
 For instance, suppose we have written a function
 ```python